Should Med Students Use ChatGPT to Study for USMLE? (An Honest Assessment)

 Concept Explanation at Any Level

 ChatGPT excels at explaining mechanisms in different ways and at different depths.
-If you read a QBank explanation for the renin-angiotensin-aldosterone system and it did not click, asking ChatGPT to "explain the RAAS system like I am a first-year student, then again like I am preparing for Step 1" often produces two genuinely useful framings.
-The ability to request progressively deeper explanations, and to follow up with "wait, why does angiotensin II cause vasoconstriction at the efferent arteriole specifically?", is something no static textbook can match.
+Asking it to "explain the RAAS system like I am a first-year student, then again like I am preparing for Step 1" often produces two genuinely useful framings.
+The ability to request progressively deeper explanations and ask follow-up questions is something no static textbook can match.

 Clarifying "Why Is This Wrong?"

-One of the most valuable uses is the post-question debrief.
-After you finish a question block and review the explanations, you may still be unclear why a specific wrong answer was wrong, especially when it looked plausible.
-Asking ChatGPT "why is beta-blocker therapy not the first-line for this presentation?" can generate a helpful, conversational walkthrough of the reasoning.
+The post-question debrief is one of the highest-value use cases.
+After a question block, asking ChatGPT "why is beta-blocker therapy not the first-line for this presentation?" generates a conversational reasoning walkthrough.
 Used this way, ChatGPT supplements your QBank rather than replacing it.

 Pathophysiology Deep Dives

-For understanding mechanisms (why do thiazide diuretics cause hyperglycemia, how does the complement system cascade work, what is the cellular biology behind myasthenia gravis), ChatGPT is often excellent.
-Pathophysiology is mechanistic, and general language models tend to handle mechanisms better than specific facts (dosages, lab thresholds, diagnostic criteria) because mechanisms are more consistent across sources.
+For mechanistic understanding (why do thiazide diuretics cause hyperglycemia, how does the complement cascade work), ChatGPT is often excellent.
+General language models handle mechanisms better than specific facts because mechanisms are more consistent across training sources.

 Where ChatGPT Fails, and Why It Matters for Board Prep